You will find Lorella Springs Station 29 kilometres north of the Savannah Way, between Borroloola and Roper Bar in the Northern Territory.

 There is a lot of signage around our Wilderness Park, however, it is very important to pay attention and travel at your own abilities.
 It would be a good idea to travel with GPS, maps of the region, and a satellite telephone for example.

 Not everyone is that well prepared – which is fine, because when you first arrive at Lorella you will be greeted by our friendly staff who will brief you about who we are and what we do, tell you about the latest To Do experiences and new places open for you to explore.
 We will also give you instructions as to where you can set up your camp and we will try to give you a vibe of our beautiful unique place by showing you a few pictures and videos of a few of the highlights of Lorella.
 And we will also give you some Mud Maps with a plan of the local area and directions to all the numerous places for you to explore during your stay.

 We ask that you look over the maps and information provided and once you are ready to begin your adventure, come and see us again in the office.
-This time, we will give you very detailed instructions and directions about where you want to go and more maps as you travel into new regions.
+This time, we will give you very detailed instructions and directions about where you want to go.

 Make sure you also sign back in when you come back from your adventures and explorations, so that we don’t send the rescue team to look for you in the bush!

 In this harsh and extreme environment, things can and sometimes do go wrong.
 We suggest you travel well prepared with water, recovery gear, satellite telephone, shovel, tools, and lots of spares including at least 2 spare tyres.

 Your safety is very important to us.
 As with all stays at Lorella, please ensure you complete our Sign Out form before you head out of the homestead, so that we know who and where to look for should you not be back to the homestead 24 hours after your estimated return date.
 Don’t forget to sign back in when you do come back from each trip!